 - Definition Cerebral Hypoxia:

 - Dictionary refers to a condition in which there is a decrease of oxygen supply to the brain even though there is adequate blood flow.
-Drowning, strangling, choking, suffocation, cardiac arrest, head trauma cerebral arteriosclerosis what is.
+Drowning, strangling, choking, suffocation, cardiac arrest, head trauma cerebral arteriosclerosis definition.